-TV Sound through the Sound Bar (Lounge TV Only)
+TV Sound through the Sound Bar

 When watching TV programs (broadcast, cable, or satellite), the TV normally plays sound through its own built-in stereo speakers.
-To connect TV sound output to the Sound Bar for a richer sound quality, follow these steps:
+To connect TV sound output to sound bar speakers for a richer sound quality, follow these steps:

-- Turn "ON" the TV and Sound Bar. - Select the TV channel you wish to watch. - Press the OPTICAL button on the Sound Bar remote until audio is heard. - Turn TV and/or Sound Bar volume up or down.
+- Turn the TV and Sound Bar ON. - Select the TV channel you wish to watch. - Set Sound Bar Source to "RCA 3" by using the front panel of the Sound Bar or the Sound Bar Remote until audio is heard. - On the Sound Bar Remote, press the source button.